nuts-foundation/nuts-workshops/mini-manuals/7-authentication.md

 ```

 When the signing session has not completed yet a means specific status is returned like: *pending* or *in-progress*.
-The call above has to be called 3 times for the dummy means before it is completed.
+The call above has to be polled until the status shows `completed`.
 When completed the return will look like:

 ```